The Best Essential Oil Blend For Scars

 Roller blends offer the convenience of being travel-friendly and easy to use.
 If you have larger scars, are using it for more than one person, or want a bigger batch, I'd recommend using a glass dropper-bottle, like this one.
 (Even better if you can up-cycle a glass dropper you already own!)

 If you are making a roller blend, I recommend re-using a roller you own that's already empty!
 If that's the case, you'll need a tool like the one above to remove the metal ball and be able to refill the bottle.
 Otherwise, start fresh with roller bottles like these on Amazon.
 They're the ones that I ordered a couple of years ago and have been refilling ever since.

 Now to the recipe!
 I'm using a 10 ml roller bottle for this blend.

 *Citrus oils are photosensitive, meaning they are not safe in the sun until 12 hours after they've been applied.
 I use this at night, so it is never an issue for me.
 If you'd prefer to use the blend in the morning, please replace the Lemon oil in this recipe with Geranium or Eucalyptus essential oil, or leave it out altogether.

 *If using on children, please do your own research on a safe dilution rate.

 Remember to LABEL your final product!
 You don't want to forget what it is or get it mixed up with another blend.
 I highly recommend writing down (either on a label or phone, notebook, etc.) what you put IN the blend as well.
 This is extremely helpful when it comes to refilling it in case you tweaked anything or swapped out another oil.
 It's also partially why I started this blog!
-I wanted a space where I could record my journey toward natural living, (which includes all my oil recipes) and help make a positive impact on others through encouraging you to take steps toward what works best for you!
-In the end, that's what it's all about.
+I wanted a space where I could record my journey toward natural living, (which includes all my oil recipes) and help make a positive impact.
+My goal is to encourage people to take steps toward what works best for you and your lifestyle.